 W. H. Auden

 Edited by Arthur Kirsch

 "W. H. Auden, poet and critic, will conduct a course on Shakespeare at the New School for Social Research beginning Wednesday.
-Mr. Auden has announced that in his course . . . he proposes to read all Shakespeare's plays in chronological order."
-The New York Times reported this item on September 27, 1946, giving notice of a rare opportunity to hear one of the century's great poets comment on one of the greatest poets of all time.
+Mr. Auden . . . proposes to read all Shakespeare's plays in chronological order."
+So the New York Times reported on September 27, 1946, giving notice of a rare opportunity to hear one of the century's great poets discuss at length one of the greatest writers of all time.
 Reconstructed by Arthur Kirsch, these lectures offer remarkable insights into Shakespeare's plays and sonnets while also adding immeasurably to our understanding of Auden.